wiksla/f5-bigip-journeys-app/README.md

       - [Installing UCS files containing encrypted passwords or passphrases: K9420](https://support.f5.com/csp/article/K9420)

 1. Destination System:
-    1. Destination VELOS VM tenant deployed and configured on the chassis partition
+    1. Destination VELOS BIG-IP VM tenant deployed and configured on the chassis partition
     1. VLANs, trunks and interfaces configured and assigned to othe VM Tenant (on System Controller level)
     1. All modules from the Source System provisioned on the destination host (with the exception for PEM and CGNAT)